zidane1980slab/ardupilot/README.md

 * fixed USB characters loss *without* hangup if disconnected
 * added failsafe on receiver's hangup - if no one channel changes in 60 seconds
 * added HAL parameters support
-* changed to simplify support of slightly different boards - eg. AirbotF4
+* changed layout to simplify support of slightly different boards - eg. AirbotF4
-* full support for AirbotF4 (separate binaries)
+* full support for AirbotF4 and AurbotV2 (AKA Ombibus) as separate binaries
 * added support for servos on Input port unused pins
 * Added handling of FLASH_SR error bits, including automatic clearing of write protection
 * added Arduino-like support of relay on arbitrary pin